prondzyn/movies-collector/README.md

 | Native Title | Original Title | Year | Metadata | Format |
 |--------------|----------------|:----:|:--------:|:------:|
 | Detektyw     | True Detective | 2014 |  S01E06  |  AVI   |

+The series and episode number (S01E06) is cut of the native title and is displayed only in the metadata column.